Amandacorral07/Wander-Travel-App/README.md

 # User Story
 User stories: (`As a user...`)
 - User login
-    -query for a single username
+    - query for a single username
-    -query for a single password
+    - query for a single password
-    -return user to index page
+    - return user to index page
 - View all Vacation Moods
     - query all moods in collection - find()
     - return all moods